Using RAG for data center compliance and audit support

-What is RAG for Compliance?
+What is RAG for compliance?

 RAG is an AI architecture built for accuracy-critical applications.
 Here's how it works for compliance: